-PEJ, a 501(c)(3) charitable organization, was founded in 2016 by Cynthia Tai, a former prosecutor in the U.S. and at the International Criminal Court in The Hague.
-With an increase in mass atrocities around the world, PEJ believes now more than ever that there is an overwhelming need to empower local populations seeking justice.
-By partnering with local organizations, we train local lawyers and investigators so that they have the skills necessary to collect and preserve evidence in a manner that meets international legal standards.
+PEJ, a 501(c)(3) charitable organization, was founded in 2016 by Cynthia Tai, a former prosecutor in the U.S., and at the International Criminal Court in The Hague.
+With an increase in mass atrocities worldwide, PEJ believes now more than ever that there is an overwhelming need to empower local populations seeking justice.
+By partnering with local organizations, we train local lawyers and investigators to have the skills necessary to collect and preserve evidence in a manner that meets international legal standards.

-Together, PEJ’s staff and Board has decades of experience in international legal matters.
+Together, PEJ’s staff and Board have decades of experience in international legal matters.
 Working in partnership with local organizations, we bring evidence of atrocities to the forefront in legal arenas.

 PEJ Administrative Team

 Ms. Tai has over two decades of experience in international and domestic litigation.
 She served as a trial lawyer for the International Criminal Court, Office of the Prosecutor, 2007-2013.
 At the ICC, she was a principal member of the case of Jean-Pierre Bemba (CAR) and lead counsel on the case of William Ruto (Kenya).
 She was a pivotal member of the investigation strategies of both cases and conducted dozens of interviews.
 As a domestic prosecutor, she conducted numerous jury trials (violent crime, cold case homicides, and sexual assaults), over 500 bench trials, and thousands of contested evidentiary hearings.
 Ms. Tai has also served as trial counsel in civil litigation cases domestically.